rashadkhan97/Test_Case_Writing/README.md

-##**Tasty Treat Folder**
+****Tasty Treat Folder****

 In the "Tasty Treat" folder, you will find the following files:

 1. Test Case (for Tasty Treat website) written in Excel: This Excel file contains detailed test cases for the Tasty Treat website, covering various scenarios to ensure the website's functionality is thoroughly tested.

-2. Mind Map draw using Xmind file: This Xmind file presents a visual representation of the test scope and coverage for the Tasty Treat website.
+2. Mind Map drawing using Xmind file: This Xmind file presents a visual representation of the test scope and coverage for the Tasty Treat website.

 3. Mind Map jpg file: This is a static image of the mind map created for the Tasty Treat website, providing a quick overview of the test scenarios.